What 7 AI tools cite for real business categories.

 Two axes decide what AI cites for your category.
 Geography is a third.

-The headline cross-category finding from all 6 measurements.
-Own-site share on web-searching engines lives on one axis (banking 53% to CPA/law 39%).
+The headline cross-category finding from all ten published measurements, with a Nashville CPA cross-geo control.
+Own-site share on web-searching engines lives on one axis (banking and med spas tie at 51%, Nashville CPA sits at 31%).
 Training-data presence lives on a second axis.
-The Austin CPA cross-geo measurement surfaced a third dimension: the training-data axis itself can split by engine within the same category depending on geography.
-Claude's CPA-firm collapse generalizes across Hawaii and Austin.
-Gemma's does not (Hawaii 2%, Austin 23%).
+The cross-geo CPA measurements surfaced a third dimension: the training-data axis itself can split by engine within the same category depending on geography.
+Claude's collapse now holds across three unrelated industries (CPA, med spas, and HVAC, all near 2%), and the HVAC result was pre-registered: we forecast it before measuring.
+Gemma varies by geography (Hawaii 2%, Austin 23%).

 Per-category teardowns